 In every family video you can see me off in the distance dribbling a ball or you can hear it in the background.
 At first, playing sports was a way to connect with my brothers and earn the respect of the neighborhood kids, eventually it earned me a basketball scholarship and a starting role as a freshman at a small D-1 school, Coastal Carolina College.
 Once I was there, my heart wasn’t in it.
 I had played travel ball for an AAU team and won a state championship in high school and suddenly, I was burned out.

 I transferred to the University of Michigan, earned a degree in Communications and found a way to stay connected to sports by working in Sports Television as a producer.
 Over the past twenty years I’ve worked for all the major Sports Networks; Fox Sports, ESPN, TNT, NFL Network and NBC Sports.
 I’ve been lucky to cover some of the most coveted, high profile sporting events in the world…five Olympics, 4 NBA playoffs, and 2 Super Bowls.
 I’ve interviewed hundreds of athletes and I’m fascinated by their incredible talent, work ethic and the stories behind what drove them to become world-class competitors.
-Currently, I work in Non Scripted Development for NBC, but my first love will always be sports.

-I’m married to a former University of Hawaii Volleyball player who also loves sports.
+My kid’s father is a former University of Hawaii Volleyball player who also loves sports.
 We have three daughters who play some combination of club soccer, basketball, volleyball, field hockey and water polo.
 I schlep my kids to some 7-8 practices a week, have tournaments or games most weekends and try to fit in one or two extra workouts when possible.
 Most of the time, I love it.
 Although I do often wonder if we are insane for spending so much of our time on sports.

 My goal is for each of my kids to have a sport they love that can keep them busy in high school, out of trouble, and just maybe help them get into a college they desire.